 Yes, on-campus housing became available in our new building September 2012, with three floors (76 units) of student designated rental housing.
 The furnished studio apartments include heat, electricity, and high speed internet.
 Find out more about the apartments and see photos on the CDM apartments page.

-Tuition costs include a MacBook Pro and access to all required hardware and software, custom course material and group activities.
+Tuition costs include a computer and access to all required hardware and software, custom course material and group activities.
 Student fees include an all-access transit pass, extended medical and dental insurance, as well as access to SFU's recreation facilities.

 Go to Tuition & Fees to see an estimated breakdown of expenses that a student will need to complete the entire MDM program.

 International students must have a valid study permit issued by Canadian authorities before entering Canada to study.
 Such applicants must demonstrate ability to pay the tuition fees and have sufficient means to be financially independent while in Canada.
 Read more about Study Permits and Temporary Resident Visas.

 International MDM graduates are eligible to obtain a post-graduate employment work permit valid for a period ranging from one to three years after graduation.
 This work permit allows them to work in Canada.
 Students do not need to secure employment before applying.